-We know that a field trip may not be your top priority right now, so that’s why we wanted to bring our sanctuary to you.
+We know that online learning is more important now than ever before, so that’s why we want to bring the learning experience of our sanctuary to you.

 We’ve put together 5 modules to help you learn about the science of farmed animals and how they interact with humans and our planet.

 These modules can be used to support our online lesson or can be even be used on their own prior to a visit to the sanctuary.
 Even better, every module compliments a part of the National Curriculum.

 Can you tell the difference between a flock and a herd?
 How about the Latin name for a pig?
 Take our quick quiz and test your knowledge of our animal friends.

 The food we eat, the transport we use, the clothes we buy, even the type of house we live in all contribute to our carbon footprint.

 Use this handy calculator created by WWF to determine how much CO2 you as an individual produce every year and the ways that you can reduce your impact.